 To view the hard, soft, or device event logs:

-- Click on the adapter on the Main screen of the Administration and Monitoring Program. - Select an event log button from the bottom of the screen.
+- 1. Select the adapter on the Main screen of the Administration and Monitoring Program. - Select an event log button from the bottom of the

 The Device Event Log contains event counters for each attached physical device, as follows: